Technology

-Portable Fuel Cell generators are electrochemical devices that continuously convert the chemical energy of the fuel (hydrogen) and an oxidant (air) into DC electrical energy.
+Portable and Stationary Fuel Cell Generators are electrochemical devices that continuously convert the chemical energy of the fuel (hydrogen) and an oxidant (air) into DC electrical energy.
+Hydrogen-powered fuel cells technology is the most promising alternative to Internal Combustion Engine burning fossil fuels, which generates greenhouse gases and climate changes.

 A polymeric membrane fuel cell conventionally comprises a negative electrode (anode) and a positive electrode (cathode) including a suitable catalyst and arranged with a stacked relationship in a polymeric electrolyte.
 In these cells, hydrogen operates as a fuel and it supplies the anode, whereas oxygen or simply air enters the fuel cell from the cathode side.
 More specifically, hydrogen atoms are split into protons and electrons which migrate toward the cathode through different paths, protons through the polymeric electrolyte whereas electrons provide a continuous or direct current which can supply an outer circuit.
 Near the cathode, protons and electrons are recombined with oxygen to again provide water molecules.
 This reaction is facilitated by the provision of a catalyst, a chemical substance speeding up the process, and intervening into the reaction without being consumed.
 From a chemical energy to electric energy transforming standpoint, the system can be nearly assimilated to a battery, however it is not subjected to discharges, and the reactor merely produces electric power due to the presence of fuel.